krishsingla06/compiler_a3/Readme.md

 ```

 ## Classes and Objects
-- Write class keyword before the object when initializing an object of a class.
-Eg. If you have
-class A{...}
-then for initializing an object 'a' of class A, write:
-class A a;

 - The default access specifier for class members is private.

 - The 3AC generated for calling class member functions includes the class name as a prefix (scope resolution) to the function name to ensure uniqueness.
 Also, the object pointer (this pointer) is passed as the first argument in the 3AC.